 Male endomorphs have bodies that are naturally predisposed to storing extra fat around the belly.
 They also tend to gain weight rather easily, which makes staying in shape extra challenging.

 To start moving toward your fitness goal, you need to understand your body type.

 What Is the Endomorph Body Type?

-Almost eight decades ago, American psychologist William Sheldon devised a classificationsystem that divided humans according to their body types – or somatotypes, as he called them.
-Based on the shared physical traits of thousands of people whose photographs he had studied, he identified three body types.
+Based on the shared physical traits of thousands of people whose photographs he studied, he identified three main body types.